wba6/prime-search/Deep-Dive.md

 ## History of the Sieve of Eratosthenes

-*Discuss the origins of the Sieve of Eratosthenes, its historical significance, and its foundational role in the study of prime numbers.*

 One of the most popular prime number algorithms is the Sieve of Eratosthenes.
 This algorithm was founded by a famous Greek scientist named Eratosthenes of Cyrene.
 Eratosthenes had many talents, one of which was in mathematics.
 Mathematics during his life was nothing compared to modern-day mathematics; thus, it was easier to become talented at mathematics.

 Eratosthenes discovered a systematic way to find primes.
 This system involved starting with a prime and then marking all multiples of that prime as composite.
 The numbers that do not get crossed off end up being the primes.